High frequency limits for invariant Ruelle densities: A pairing formula for Ruelle resonant states

 and

 Putting these three transformations together and simplifying the exponents using \eqref{eq:def_horocycle} and \eqref{eq:horo_group_action1} we obtain a constant $c_{\mathcal A}>0$ such that

 Because $\intd\bn$ is invariant under inversion, this establishes \eqref{eq:pairing_coordinate} up to a multiplicative constant.
-With the chosen normalizations of the measures, this constant has, however, to be equal to one.
-This can be seen by passing to a co-compact quotient and integrating a constant function on both sides of the variable transform.
+However, this constant is equal to $1$ by the choice of the normalizations of the measures.
+This can be seen by passing to a co-compact quotient and integrating a constant function on both sides of the variable transformation.
 This completes the proof of Lemma~\ref{lem:pairing_coordinate}. \end{proof}